School of Politics and International Relations

 Politics and the Party System of Bangladesh

-Her primary teaching commitments are on modules relating to questions of ethnic conflict, nationalist movements and institutional design, as well as on modules relating to Comparative Politics, How Voters Decide and Global Asia.
+Her primary teaching commitments have been to modules relating to questions of ethnic conflict, nationalist movements and institutional design, as well as the International Politics of the Asia Pacific, Comparative Politics, How Voters Decide and Global Asia.
 All these modules are informed by her previous and current research on the countries of South Asia, particularly India and Pakistan.
 However, she is interested in learning more about the countries of her students as they relate to questions raised on the modules.

 She was a member of the Decolonising the Curriculum Faculty of Social Sciences group involved in producing a Guide for Reflection and Action.
 In 2023 this group won a Lord Dearing award, celebrating excellence in Learning and Teaching.